GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.
+> ### The most amazing achievement of the computer software industry is its continuing cancellation of the steady and staggering gains made by the computer hardware industry.
 >
-> ~ *George Boole*
+> ~ *Henry Petroski*

 ---
 ## 🏎 Quick Facts